gauntface/web-push-book/_src_content/chapter-01/02-how-push-works.md

 This is all done in JavaScript with a simple API.

+One thing you'll want to do before subscribing a user is generate a set of "application server keys" (We'll show how to generate them later on).

+The application server keys, also known as VAPID keys, are designed to be unique to your server and allow a push service to know who subscribed the user and ensure that it's the same application sending messages.

-Once you've subscribe the user the only thing left to do, is to send the `PushSubscription` to your backend so that when you want to send a push message, you retrieve the subscription and send send a message with it.
+Once you've subscribe the user the only thing left to do, is to send the `PushSubscription` to your backend / server so that when you want to send a push message, you retrieve the subscription and send send a message with it.

 ![Make sure you send the PushSubscription to your backend.](/images/png-version/browser-to-server.png)